Living in Kazakhstan

 For visits of more than 90 days you will need to register with the local authorities OVIR.
 Your travel company or employer may do this for you.

-The medical facilities – List of local hospitals (PDF, 525KB, 18 pages) , in Kazakhstan are not as advanced as those in the UK.
+The medical facilities – Hospitals list Kazakhstan (MS Word Document, 165KB) , in Kazakhstan are not as advanced as those in the UK.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad, evacuation by air ambulance and repatriation.
 Contact your travel health insurance company in advance to find out whether they have a recommended or restricted list of hospitals to use.
 Local hospitals insist on cash payment method.
 English speaking doctors/nurses are very rare.

 Contact your GP around 8 weeks before your trip to check whether you need any vaccinations or other preventive measures.
 Country specific information and advice is published by the National Travel Health Network and Centre, and useful information about healthcare abroad, including a country-by-country guide of reciprocal health care agreements with the UK, is available from NHS Choices.